xflr6/graphviz/docs/manual.rst

 language for undirected and directed graphs respectively.
 They have the same API.

-Create a graph object by instantiating a new :py:class:`~graphviz.Graph` or :py:class:`~graphviz.Digraph` object:
+Create a graph by instantiating a new :py:class:`~graphviz.Graph` or :py:class:`~graphviz.Digraph` object:

 .. code:: python